Detecting socket leaks with eBPF

 Loosely speaking, a TCP connection is an instance of the state machine governed by the rules laid out in RFC 793.
 There are ten states, and a connection can be in only one of them at a point in time.
 Normally, a connection progresses through this life cycle, and ends up in the terminal CLOSED state.
 Connections are therefore not resumable, in the sense that once a connection is CLOSED, it cannot enter any other state and it is of no value to consume resources tracking it further.

 Every TCP connection maintained by a host’s network stack consumes resources.
 If a connection is not doing useful work, then it is wasting resources that could service other, valuable connections.
 A TCP socket leak is the undesirable event in which a connection becomes stranded in a non-CLOSED state, without doing anything of value.
-If too many leaks occur, the networking stack’s finite resources will become exhausted.
+If too many leaks occur, the networking stack’s finite resources will be exhausted.

 Up to now, I have left “network stack” deliberately vague.
 From here, assume the network stack is Linux’s implementation of TCP on IPV4.
+To keep things simple, only leaked sockets stranded in CLOSE_WAIT will be considered.
+Indeed, this is the easiest TCP state to deliberately and permanently get our socket stuck in.

 I wrote a toy program with a simple specification: